Code-Institute-Submissions/milestone_project_1-static_frontend/README.md

 Users are able to look through a collection of podcasts regarding investing and trading.
 The podcasts chosen cover specific categories and themes in order to give the user a wider view and a more diverse range of opinions from the trading and investing world.

 3) <b>Trade Ideas Section</b><br><br>
-Users are able to look through trade ideas blog entries that allows them to get a feel how the website owner thinks through his trading strategy and what attributes & signals may influence his trading decisions.
+Users are able to look through trade ideas blog entries that allows them to get a feel for how the website owner thinks through his trading strategy and what attributes & signals may influence his trading decisions.
 There is also a useful <b> quick-links</b> section in the top left of the page, which allows the user to get quick access to the 'yahoo finance', 'trading view', 'morningstar', and 'tastyworks' websites.

 4) <b>Contact Us Section</b><br><br>